Theory of Supervibronic Transitions via Casimir Polaritons

 However, in Figs. \ref{fig:params_dependence}, the only discrepancy with the analytic solution occurs at the limit when $\lambda_{\rm c}$ or $N_{\rm e}$ becomes very large (the red circles).
 In these situations, the simulation data show that $E_{\rm D}(t = 5 \text{ ps})$ decreases when $\lambda_{\rm c}$ or $N_{\rm e}$ further increases.
-These inversion regimes are due to the reason that the pulse excitation of the electronic population ($P_{\rm e}$) becomes less efficient due to a loss of the resonant excitation condition when the electron-cavity coupling strength (which depends on either $\lambda_{\rm c}$ or $N_{\rm e}$) becomes larger, not being considered during the derivation of Eqs. \eqref{eq:E_ph_change_final2} and \eqref{eq:Delta_E_v}.
+These inversion regimes arise because the pulse excitation of the electronic population ($P_{\rm e}$) becomes less efficient as the electron-cavity coupling strength (which depends on either $\lambda_{\rm c}$ or $N_{\rm e}$) increases due to a deviation from the resonant excitation condition, an effect not accounted for in the derivation of Eqs. \eqref{eq:E_ph_change_final2} and \eqref{eq:Delta_E_v}.
 See also the SI for additional discussions on the inversion regimes.
 Fig. S2 in the SI also demonstrates that this supervibronic transition pathway is robust under a very wide range of the dissipative rates.

-As a brief summary, we have identified a remote energy transfer mechanism between electronic and vibrational degrees of freedom under VSC conditions.
-This supervibronic transition mechanism, as demonstrated in Fig. \ref{fig:demo}, has a magnitude depending quadratically on the number of electronic TLSs ($N_{\rm e}$) and resonantly on the vibration-cavity detuning.
-The numerical simulation suggests that this supervibronic transition mechanism is amenable to experimental verification in the collective regime.
+Our calculations above assume that the orientations of both the electronic and the vibrational dipole moments align in parallel with the cavity polarization direction.
+Additional calculations in the SI show that, to preserve this supervibronic transition mechanism, only the electronic dipole orientations need to exhibit anisotropy.
+The magnitude of this energy transfer scales proportionally to $\avg{\cos\theta}^2$, where $\theta$ represents the angle between the dipole vector of an electronic TLS and the cavity polarization direction.